The best types of wood for outdoor furniture, along with some great finds in each category.

 And interestingly, this very abundance of oil is the very cause for its well-documented resistance to moisture, pests, and heat.

-The wood has a light grain pattern, as can be seen on this side table from Amazonia Rome, and is tantalizingly soft to the touch.
+The wood has a light grain pattern, as can be seen on this side table, and is tantalizingly soft to the touch.
 As for the color, it comes in a beautiful reddish shade that darkens with age.
 Talk about aging well!

 - Wood's oil-rich nature protects it from heat, moisture, and most pests